Get all the latest data for Tulum

 How much have property prices increased in Tulum over the past 12 months?

-Property prices in Tulum have increased by approximately 10% over the past 12 months, which is above the national average but reflects some cooling compared to the boom years.
+Property prices in Tulum increased by about 5% over the past 12 months, which is positive but clearly slower than the strongest years of the Tulum real estate boom.

 Which neighborhoods have the fastest rising property prices in Tulum as of 2026?